libxengine/XEngine_ProxyServer/README.en.md

 Just Run it,use XEngine_AuthorizeApp

 #### Linux
-use makefile compile,UBUNTU20.04 x64 or CENTOS8 x64
+use makefile compile,UBUNTU22.04 x64 or RockyLinux9 x64
-Run it on the terminal

-#### Macos
-use makefile compile,mac 12 and above
 Run it on the terminal

 ##### complie